Soil: Soil organic matter

 The organic material in soil is made up of organic compounds and includes plant, animal and microbial material, both living and dead.
 A typical soil has a biomass composition of 70% microorganisms, 22% macrofauna, and 8% roots.
 The living component of an acre of soil may include 900 lb of earthworms, 2400 lb of fungi, 1500 lb of bacteria, 133 lb of protozoa and 890 lb of arthropods and algae.

 A few percent of the soil organic matter, with small residence time, consists of the microbial biomass and metabolites of bacteria, molds, and actinomycetes that work to break down the dead organic matter.
-Were it not for the action of these micro-organisms, the entire carbon dioxide part of the atmosphere would be sequestered as organic matter in the soil.
+Were it not for the mineralizing action of these microorganisms, the entire carbon dioxide part of the atmosphere would be sequestered as organic matter in the soil.
 However, in the same time soil microbes contribute to carbon sequestration in the topsoil through the formation of stable humus.
 In the aim to sequester more carbon in the soil for alleviating the greenhouse effect it would be more efficient in the long-term to stimulate humification than to decrease litter decomposition.

 The main part of soil organic matter is a complex assemblage of small organic molecules, collectively called humus or humic substances.
 The use of these terms, which do not rely on a clear chemical classification, has been considered as obsolete.
 Other studies showed that the classical notion of molecule is not convenient for humus, which escaped most attempts done over two centuries to resolve it in unit components, but still is chemically distinct from polysaccharides, lignins and proteins.